dhiddiSk/userProfile_nodeApi/README.md

 3. Replace the `mongoURL` in contants.js file with your own mongoDB url.
 4. Launch the api from the root of the project folder using command `node index.js`.
 5. Then make the calls to the api using postman tool.

+## note:
+This project is only for learning purpose.